bradenhc/bradenhc.github.io/about.md

 title: About
 ---

-Welcome! :smile: My name is Braden Hitchcock.
+Welcome! 😁 My name is Braden Hitchcock.
 I'm a software engineer at Northrop Grumman in Boulder, Colorado.
-I have a bachelor's degree in C.S. from Brigham Young University, a master's degree in C.S. with an emphasis in software innovation from Oregon State University, and about 5 years of professional software experience under my belt.
-I'm passionate about software architecture, particularly as it pertains to hard real-time systems that process large amounts of data, and I look forward to the many challenges and opportunities that lie ahead!
+I have a bachelor's degree in C.S. from Brigham Young University, a master's degree in C.S. with an emphasis in software innovation from Oregon State University, and about 7 years of professional software experience under my belt.
+I'm passionate about software architecture and software evolution in space-based sensor data processing systems, and I look forward to the many challenges and opportunities that lie ahead!

 My motivation for sharing my important experiences and insights through this site can be summarized in the three words of my professional mantra: innovate,